 Note: This is an advanced capability…desirable but not expected of every component.

-Goal: Builds rely only on trusted image repositories (e.g. no curl in the build process).
+Goal: Builds rely only on trusted image repositories (e.g. no downloads from arbitrary urls in the build process).

 Hint: Downloading from untrusted sources poses two risks: 1) Continuity Risk: The artefact may suddenly become unavailable and 2) Security Risk: It might be possible to perform a supply chain attack by replacing the artefact.